Rohan04012000/BiteSpeed/README.md

 # BiteSpeed
+1. Using Python, flask framework and relational database (sqlite3).
+2. customers.db and customer table is used to storing the records of customers.

 # Endpoint where service is live, send the request as ['POST'] request.
 Use Postman or any other service for sending request..
 https://bitespeed-3.onrender.com/identify